scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/installing_solutions_step_by_step_instructions.md

    * This script can be used to perform the Cert-Manager install, or to examine the commands required:  https://hclcr.io/files/sofy/scripts/cert-manager-setup.sh.

-3. Create a namespace for your solution (optional).
+3. Create a namespace for your solution (optional)
-    * Each solution must be installed in a separate namespace; if you install into the default namespace you can omit the --namespace parameters on the remaining commands.
+    * Each solution must be installed in a separate namespace.
+If you install into the default namespace you can omit the --namespace parameters on the remaining commands.
       ```
       kubectl create namespace [name]
       ```

-4. Create a pull secret in the Solution namespace.
+4. Create an image pull secret in the solution namespace
-    * The default name for the pull secret used by Solution charts is 'sandbox-secret.'
-If you use this name for your secret, you will not need to specify your pull secret name on the Helm install command below.

     ```
     kubectl create secret docker-registry [secret-name] --docker-server=hclcr.io --docker-username=[sofy userid] --docker-password=[CLI secret] --namespace=[solution namespace]
     ```
-    * To set your Harbor CLI secret, login to hclcr.io with your HCL SoFy credentials, selecting LOGIN VIA OIDC PROVIDER
+    * To set your Harbor CLI secret, login to hclcr.io with your HCL/SoFy credentials, selecting LOGIN VIA OIDC PROVIDER.
-    * Open your User Profile (in the top right corner, click on the dropdown for your username) and enter a secret string of your choice
+    * Open your User Profile (in the top right corner, click on the dropdown for your username) and enter a secret string of your choice.
-    * Use this string as the CLI secret in the command shown above
+    * Use this string as the CLI secret in the command shown above.

-5. Use Helm to install the solution chart.
+5. Use Helm to install the solution chart

-    The Solution chart can be downloaded from the SoFy application, on the Solution details screen.
+    The solution chart can be downloaded from the SoFy application, on the Solution details screen.
     ```
     helm install [release-name] [file-name] --namespace [solution-namespace] --set global.hclImagePullSecret=[secret-name] --set hclFlexnetURL=[flexnet-url] --set hclFlexnetID=[flexnet-id]
     ```
     Summary of the variables above:
     * **[release-name]** A Helm release name that is not already used
-    * **[file-name]** The file name of your downloaded Solution
+    * **[file-name]** The file name of your downloaded solution
-    * **[solution-namespace]** The namespace you are installing your Solution into
+    * **[solution-namespace]** The namespace you are installing your solution into
-    * **[secret-name]** The name of your pull secret created in Step #4
+    * **[secret-name]** The name of your pull secret created in Step #4.
     * **[flexnet-url],[flexnet-id]** Your license server information.
-For more information about these fields see **How to connect a Solution to a Flexnet License Server**.
-If you do not specify these values, some Solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console 'Settings'
+For more information about these fields see **How to connect a Solution to a FlexNet License Server** below.
+If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console 'Settings'.

-    You may need to set additional values overrides for the specific contents of your Solution, see the documentation for those products and services in the SoFy catalog.
+    You may need to set additional values overrides for the specific contents of your solution, see the documentation for those products and services in the SoFy catalog.

-    If you are using an AWS EKS cluster, add this annotation to the Solution's ambassador service so it can receive an external IP:
+    If you are using an AWS EKS cluster, add this annotation to the solution's ambassador service so it can receive an external IP:
     ```
     kubectl annotate svc [solution-ambassador-svc] -n [solution-namespace] service.beta.kubernetes.io/aws-load-balancer-internal=0.0.0.0/0
     ```